Automated Algorithm Design for Auto-Tuning Optimizers: Evaluation

 Starting with the overall performance of both versions generated for each application across all search spaces in \cref{fig:evaluation_aggregate_performance_extra_info}, it is remarkable that all final versions of the generated optimization algorithms perform well in general.
 In these aggregate plots, each line denotes the mean performance over time of the 100 runs, and the shaded area its 95\% confidence interval.
 The performance scores are the means of this performance over time.
-As seen in \cref{tab:overall_performance_info_distinction}, the additional information on the search space provided in the prompt appears to have had an overall positive influence, substantially so for the algorithms generated with target applications \textit{dedispersion} and \textit{GEMM}.
+As seen in \cref{tab:overall_performance_info_distinction}, the additional information on the search space provided in the prompt appears to have an overall positive influence, substantially so for the algorithms generated with target applications \textit{dedispersion} and \textit{GEMM}.
 On average, providing the additional information increased the performance score by $14.6\%$.

 To further investigate these findings, we can compare the performance score per search space between the algorithms that did and did not receive additional search space information, shown in \cref{fig:results_heatmap_per_searchspace}.
-This shows that while there is some correlation between the target-application and performance, in general, the algorithms appear to generalize well, both outside their target application and outside the set of GPUs trained on.
+This performance score is the mean of the performance over time on each individual search space, as explained in \cref{subsec:integration}.
+This shows that while there is some correlation between the target application and performance, in general, the algorithms appear to generalize well, both outside their target application and outside the set of GPUs trained on.
 On a per-application level, we can distinguish between cases where an algorithm was targeted towards an application and where it was not.
 This is shown in \cref{tab:overall_performance_info_target_distinction}, where the \textit{non-target mean score} denotes the average performance score for that application of the algorithms not targeted towards it, which is compared to the two algorithms that were targeted for each application.
 While the two \textit{hotspot}-targeted algorithms and the \textit{convolution}-targeted algorithm with extra information perform worse than their non-targeted counterparts, the other five algorithms appear to have benefited substantially from the application-targeted approach, with an average improvement of $30.7\%$.